-- Through outdoor play, young children can learn the skills of social interaction and friendship, care for living things and their environment, be curious and fascinated, experience awe, wonder and joy and become 'lost in the experience' ".
-(Learning through Landscapes) - All children have the right to experience and enjoy the essential and special nature of being outdoors. - Young children thrive and their minds and bodies develop best when they have free access to stimulating outdoor environments for learning through play and real experiences. - Knowledgeable and enthusiastic adults are crucial to unlocking the potential of outdoors.
+- All children have the right to experience and enjoy the essential and special nature of being outdoors. - Young children thrive and their minds and bodies develop best when they have free access to stimulating outdoor environments for learning through play and real experiences. - Knowledgeable and enthusiastic adults are crucial to unlocking the potential of the outdoors.

-("Early Years Vision and Values for Outdoor Play" - Learning through Landscapes)
+"Early Years Vision and Values for Outdoor Play" - Learning through Landscapes